Pride of the Pack: Senior Airman Adrian Rivas

-Senior Airman Adrian Rivas, 8th Maintenance Group’s Weapons Standardization Section squadron lead crew member, poses for a photo on Kunsan Air Base, Republic of Korea, Jan.
-11, 2023.
-Rivas was recognized as ‘Pride of the Pack’ for the week of Jan.
+KUNSAN AIR BASE, Republic of Korea – Senior Airman Adrian Rivas, 8th Maintenance Group’s Weapons Standardization Section squadron lead crew member, was recognized as ‘Pride of the Pack’ for the week of Jan.
 9-13, 2023.

-(U.S. Air Force Photo by Senior Airman Shannon Braaten)
+Rivas was nominated by his leadership for his outstanding ability to lead amongst his peers and his keen eye for perfection.
+While out on the flight line, Rivas identified an aircraft with an unsafe condition that was about to fly.
+Without skipping a beat, he and his team swiftly worked to ensure the aircraft was returned to service.
+As a part of his daily duties, Rivas also trains other Airmen on the finer points of his job.

+“I love getting to train and teach people [the basics on] how to load,” said Rivas “And then I can show people tips and tricks on what I was taught that makes loading a lot easier.”

 |Date Taken: